scabros/scabrosfw/README.md

 ## Features:

-This are the main features present in the framework by now...
+These are the main features present in the framework by now...

 - native PHP templates support
 - supports translations